 Providing as standard; 8 channels of AES- EBU I/O plus 8 ADAT or 2 SPDIF I/O (on TOSLINK) and 2 Network interfaces 2 slots for AD8D/AD8P, DA8/DA8P, MADI or PT64 option cards.
-Once the Hapi is fully loaded with option cards, it is capable of achieving 88 inputs and 90 outputs @ 1FS There are indeed 2 more output channels than input channels, including the Stereo Headphone Monitoring.
+Once the Hapi is fully loaded with option cards, it can achieve 88 inputs and 90 outputs @ 1FS.
+There are indeed 2 more output channels than input channels, including Stereo Headphone Monitoring.